Bikatr7/CS3080ClassCode/project/README.md

 4601 emails, with 1813 spam emails (39.4%).
 The data set has 58 features, 57 of them for identifying spam emails and 1 for the label.

+We are lucky to have data that has NO MISSING VALUES.
+Which is rare in the real world.

 This allows to train a model for easy classification of spam emails.

 ## Approach